-groups to the share of dependent 2040 BASELINE 2040 LRT 1 (TRANSFER AT BAYSHORE) 2040 LRT 2 (BRT + LRT) travel time savings for the non-target groups.
-Travel time benefits for zero-car households groups relative to general population BRT Headway (mins) 5 10 10 Equity analysis and low income LRT HEADWAY (MINS) 5 5 5 anatysis households are tabulated separately Effective Headway on Geneva (mins) 5 5 3 from SF-CHAMP model forecasts, Service on Geneva BRT LRT BRT + LRT and compared to SF-CHAMP model BRT Coverage HPS to BART HPS to Bayshore HPS to BART forecasts of travel time savings for San Franciscans in general.
-BRT Transfers (1-Seat) Reports how well Ridership to Caltrain + + + transit services are Transit mode to BART + - + attracting trips. share to LRT + + + Attract/ The SF-CHAMP model reports the change in LRT Transfers (1-seat) retain transit ridership the overall number of transit riders to Caltrain + + on Geneva-Harney to BART + + + Corridor routes, as well as the share of all trips to BRT + + made by transit.
+2040 BASELINE 2040 LRT 1 (TRANSFER AT BAYSHORE) 2040 LRT 2 (BRT + LRT) groups to the share of travel time savings for the non-target groups.
+Travel time benefits for zero-car bouseholds dependent groups relative to general population BRT Headway (mins) 5 10 10 Equity analysis and low income LRT HEADWAY (MINS) 5 5 5 unatysis households are tabulated separately Effective Headway on Geneva (mins) 5 5 3 from SF-CHAMP model forecasts, and compared to Service on Geneva BRT LRT BRT + LRT SF-CHAMP model BRT Coverage HPS to BART HPS to Bayshore HPS to BART forecasts of travel time savings for San Franciscans in general.
+BRT Transf ers (1-Seat) Reports how well Ridership to Caltrain + + + transit services are Transit mode to BART + - + attracting trips. share to LRT + + + Attract/ The SF-CHAMP model reports the change in LRT Transf ers (1-seat) retain transit ridership the overall number to Caltrain + + of transit riders on Geneva-Harney to BART + + + Corridor routes, as well as the share of all trips to BRT + + made by transit.